 Like Guided Separation™, mediation keeps both people out of the courtroom meaning you retain control over your future.

 The difference between Guided Separation™ and mediation is that both you and your partner may want to seek your own legal advice in order to prepare for the settlement.
-This will tend to be the case where the breakdown is less amicable and where trust and goodwill are reduced.
+This will tend to be the case where the breakdown is less fair and equitable and where trust and goodwill are reduced.

 In these circumstances, both you and your partner will instruct your independent legal advisors regarding: